speedshop/speedshop/_posts/2019-01-10-three-activerecord-mistakes.md

 {% marginnote_lazy washeyes.jpg|I keep an eyewash station next to my desk for really bad N+1s|true %}

-Another rule of thumb is that **most queries should during the first half of a controller action's response, and almost never during partials**.
+Another rule of thumb is that **most queries should execute during the first half of a controller action's response, and almost never during partials**.
 Queries executed during partials are usually unintentional, and are often N+1s.
 These are easy to spot during a controller's execution if you just read the logs in development mode.
 For example, if you see this:

 ```
 User Load (0.6ms)  SELECT  "users".* FROM "users" WHERE "users"."id" = $1 LIMIT 1  [["id", 2]]